 You need to understand the impact the changes will have on your overall wealth (including your take-home salary and income from other financial investments), as the tax bracket you’re in may be affected and you may end up losing any current tax benefits.

 Anyone that isn’t getting professional help to ensure they understand future taxation changes is, in my view, likely to get things wrong, as it’s an increasingly complex task and not one that should be done without expert advice.

 If you don’t already have an exit plan for your property investment, make one this year.
 The harsh reality is that buy to let returns have been adversely impacted over recent years, whether or not landlords accept that reality.
 Capital gains tax, the way your taxable income is calculated and the level and types of relief you can access have all changed.
 This may affect how you decide to invest in the future, when and if you sell your property investment, and how you need to arrange your affairs to make sure your property assets are left to your children/family tax efficiently.

 Fortunately, your Belvoir agent is one of the few in the country trained on exit plans and they also offer the support services required to make sure you’re professionally looked after.
-So if you haven’t yet made an exit plan or aren’t sure how to do it, find and contact your local Belvoir office here, and they’ll be able to help you.
+So if you haven’t yet made an exit plan or aren’t sure how to do it, find and contact us on 01270 756 341 and we’ll be able to help you.